mxsgrs/WebApiStarterPack/ReadMe.md

 CMD /bin/bash /usr/src/app/DbBuilder.sh & /opt/mssql/bin/sqlservr
 ```

-A shell script is used to run SQL scripts in order.
+A **Shell script** is used to run SQL scripts in order.
+As you can see database need a **bit of time** before intialization scripts
+can be run.

 ```shell
 #!/bin/bash